TedHusted/awake/awake.md/awake.md

 At the head of the table sits General Ri, his uniform immaculate, a gold star pinned to his chest.
 To his left is Kang Ji-woo, her stern face betraying no emotion as she flips through a stack of papers.
 Choi Hyun-seok leans back in his chair, the glow of a tablet reflecting off his glasses.

-In the center of the table, a sleek device hums softly, projecting a holographic interface.
-The synthetic agent’s voice is calm, emotionless, and precise.
-The three officers listen carefully as it delivers a draft presentation of the daily intelligence brief.
+In the center of the table, a sleek device hums, projecting a holographic interface.
+A synthetic agent is  delivering a draft presentation of the daily intelligence brief.
+The agent's voice is calm, emotionless, and precise.

 Taedong: Good morning, esteemed officials.
-Today’s intelligence overview consists of four sections: international developments, domestic security, operational readiness, and worker automation.
+Today’s intelligence overview consists of four sections.
+Include are international developments, domestic security, operational readiness, and worker automation.
 Shall we begin with the summary of international developments?

-Ri nods curtly.
+Ri nods.
 “Proceed.”

 The hologram displays a map of the Chosŏn Peninsula, jutting into the seas.
-The homeland, Cháoxiǎn, is bordered by China and Russia in the north and Hánguó in the south.
+Bordering the homeland, Cháoxiǎn, are China and Russia in the north and Hánguó in the south.
 Icons blink to life representing military bases, naval deployments, and political activities.

 Taedong: Japan has approved funding for advanced missile defense systems.
 It is likely that our recent ballistic missile test prompted the approval.
-Additionally, Hánguó has conducted joint military exercises with United States forces in the Yellow Sea.
+In the Yellow Sea, Hánguó has conducted joint military exercises with United States forces.

 Choi’s lips press into a thin line.
 “The Supreme Leader will ask about their internal politics.
 Is there dissent over the funding or these exercises?
 Civilian protests?
 Parliamentary debates?
 What can we exploit?”

-Taedong: Civilian protests have been noted in Seoul.
-The demonstrations are primarily by progressive groups advocating for reduced military spending.
-However, the protests have not impacted operational plans.
+Taedong: There are civilian protests in Seoul.
+Progressive groups advocating for reduced military spending are demonstrating.
+The protests have not changed operational plans.

 Choi nods, satisfied but cold.
 “Be sure to include that point in the final presentation.”